 Defensive Line Coach

-Johnson is a former LSU defensive linemen who was a member of the Tigers' 13-0 regular season and Southeastern Conference Championship team in 2011.
+Johnson, who is affectionately nicknamed “Meatball” is a former LSU defensive linemen who was a member of the Tigers’ 13-0 regular season and Southeastern Conference Championship team in 2011.

 After graduating from LSU in May of 2012, Johnson got his start in coaching as a graduate assistant at Northwestern State, where he coached the Demon linebackers.
 Johnson also spent the 2013 season at Northwestern State where he worked with the secondary.